leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 `absolutely_continuous_iff_with_densityᵥ_radon_nikodym_deriv_eq` are the
 Radon-Nikodym theorem for positive measures and signed measures respectively.
-While the Radon-Nikodym theorem is the main motivation, the proof of the theorem itself is rather simple one we have the prerequisites that are the Jordan decomposition theorem and the Lebesgue decomposition theorem.
+While the Radon-Nikodym theorem is the main motivation, the proof of the theorem itself is rather simple once we have the prerequisites that are the Jordan decomposition theorem and the Lebesgue decomposition theorem.

 The Jordan decomposition theorem uniquely classifies signed measures and allows